MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 2. Uncheck "Compress this drive to save disk space"
 3. Rerun the transfer.

 Alternatively, you can perform the same steps on the source computer if its volume was compressed and if it has free space to hold the expanded files.
-NTFS-compressed files are always decompressed while copying or moving, compressing them will not save SMS transfer time.
+NTFS-compressed files are always decompressed while copying or moving, compressing them won't reduce transfer time.

 ## See also